grammy-jiang/docker-doe2/README.md

 ```
 where:

+> -it: it is necessary, even there is no interactive

-> volume: the path of the project, mount it to `/root/.wine/drive_c/simple` to make it avaialbe in wine
+> --volume: the path of the project, mount it to `/root/.wine/drive_c/simple` to make it avaialbe in wine

 > wineconsole command: running the batch file with `cmd.exe`